bburdette/oscpad/README.md

 ### Some notes on elm compiling.

+I've already compiled the elm to elm/Main.html, so an elm compiler isn't needed just to run oscpad.
+But if you want to build it yourself (I used elm 0.15.1) there are a few items to note.

-The 'official' elm websockets library is actually a socketio library which is not supported on the rust side.
+First, the 'official' elm websockets library is actually a socketio library which is not supported on the rust side.
 So, this project depends on this somewhat fly-by-night elm websockets library:

 https://github.com/bburdette/testing-elm-websockets

 Also there's this thing where I need the window size on program start.
 That capability comes from this pull request, which I just monkey-patched in to my elm-stuff folder.
+If this or something like it is merged into startapp trunk I'll convert to that.

 https://github.com/evancz/start-app/pull/37